Local Liquor Accords

 As a local liquor licence holder, you can work together with other local licensees and stakeholders to establish an LLA.

-Stakeholders may include the Director-General of Licensing, police, local government council, industry organisations and community groups or organisations.
+Stakeholders may include the Director of Liquor Licensing, police, local government council, industry organisations and community groups or organisations.

 An LLA may specify conditions such as: